LovesTha/LovesTha.github.io/_posts/2007-12-13-a-better-registry-editor.markdown

 - registry
 ---

-I need, and my google foo has failed to find, a registry editor that lets me deal with a very common problem I have.
+I need, and my Google foo has failed to find, a registry editor that lets me deal with a very common problem I have.
 The root problem is I don't want manual steps in the setup of an application I am involved with creating.
 It relies on IRQ to be enabled for the LPT on a windows PC, but scince Windows 2000 Microsoft has decided that they shouldn't enable them by default.

 Due to where Windows stores the setting for this: